 Residents and their relatives said that they knew who to approach if they had a complaint and had confidence that any complaint would be managed well.
-There was a system in place to manage complaints.

 Staff commented positively about the manager and described her as supportive, approachable and always available for guidance.